 #4: Bright Blue to Mint Green Mermaid Ombre

 Drool over this enchanting ocean waves of bright blue-green ombre!
-Make the most out of your lengthy locks and show off a softly transitioned azure blue ombre locks like this one!
+Make the most of your lengthy locks and show off softly transitioned azure blue ombre locks like this one!

 #5: Black to Blue Ombre with Braided Top Knot

-We’re in love with this artistic creation that features a nicely done dark to blue azure transition.
+We love this artistic creation with a nicely done dark to blue azure transition.
 Play around with the dimensions of this blue ombre style by styling your long locks with a half-up braid bun.
-What’s fun about this black to blue ombre hair is the nice transitions available for both light and darker shades.
+What’s fun about this black to blue ombre hair is the nice transitions for light and darker shades.

 #6: Subtle Baby Blue Ombre for Straight Hair

 Get into the mood with these baby blue ombre strands!
 Painted on a simple straight mid-length mane, Stylist Anna slayed this subtle ombre blue hue!